Skip to main content

 Triggers

 Attempts to request information from the AFC database were unsuccessful or a response was not received.
-If an AP is not able to check-in the AFC database it will default to using Low-power mode transmit power thus limiting the coverage from the AP.
+If an AP is not able to check in with the AFC database, it will default to using low-power mode transmit power thus limiting the coverage from the AP.

 Troubleshooting Steps

-Check AP communication to gateway and check other APs to ensure not widespread problem
+Check the AP communication to gateway and check other APs to ensure it is not widespread problem.

 Triggers